colincoghill/oasisqe/source/example_uofa.rst

   * How to link our web server to the existing university systems for authentication.
   * How to retrieve account details and enrolment information from the university systems.

 In this case for the site we'll use the URL: http://www.oasisqe.com/uofa and email: uofa@oasisqe.com our local SMTP server is at:  smtp.oasisqe.com

-In this example our external system makes enrolment and authentication information available via an LDAP server.
+In this example our external system makes enrolment and account information available via an LDAP server.
+Password authentication is managed by the Kerberos service, which is supported by the Apache web server.

+The university already has a PostgreSQL database server, so we'll make use of that instead of installing our own one.

 Install and Configure
 ^^^^^^^^^^^^^^^^^^^^^

-Install the OASIS database server according to :doc:`installation_external_db`

 On the web application server we will need to change some things in the OASIS configuration file::